 Unfortunately, health care is not an easy fix.
 Right now, people are demanding universal health care and opposers are shouting out the expense of it all.
 In a country where we have the highest rate of obesity, ADHD, cancers, and other diseases that plague our families, healthcare will indeed be expensive.
 However, we must invest in our collective physical and mental health.
 When the people are healthy and the health system is supportive, the costs are minimal.

-Investing in mental health means less violence, less mass shootings, less defensive driving, less anger, and more peace in the workplace, at home and in our own minds.
+Investing in mental health means less violence, fewer mass shootings, less defensive driving, less anger, and more peace in the workplace, at home and in our own minds.
 Investing in physical health means less absences at work, less stress, less medical bills, less medications and more peace in our workplace, at home and in our own minds.

 We now know that mental and physical health are related.
 It’s time that our health care systems prioritize our physical and mental well-being and it’s beyond time for our government to support the well-being of the people.
-This means that the government can no longer be held captive by the insurance companies.
-Industries that provide basic human needs and operate as for-profit (as opposed to non-profit) are inherently problematic and should be kept in check by the representatives of the people.
+This means that the government can no longer be held captive by the insurance companies and big Pharma.
+Industries that provide basic human needs and operate as a for-profit (as opposed to non-profit) are inherently problematic and should be kept in check by the representatives of the people.
 Isn’t that why we elect representatives, to conduct business in the interest of the American people?
 Why then are so many Americans unable to afford health care?
 Why have we not addressed our toxic environment as a contributing factor to our chronic illness?
 Why are we not educating people about how to ease symptoms of illness and disease by avoiding particular behaviors, foods, environments?
 Clearly, education is related to health care.
-Both of which are prime objectives for my campaign.
+Both of which are prime objectives for our campaign.

 Criminal Justice Reform